souheilbz/souheilbz/README.md

 <br>

 I am a Senior Computer Science Engineering student specialized in Artificial Intelligence,Web, Mobile and DevOps.
 History working in startups, open-sourced projects and other large-scale projects.
-I'll let my github profile fill in rest of the details for you...
+I'll let my github profile fill in rest of the details for you..

 Hit me up on LinkedIn [@souheilbz](https://www.linkedin.com/in/souheil-bouzouita/) to see the other side 🙌